P R O P O S I T I O N S F O R

 B R I D P O R T

-These propositions set out initial ideas for a different approach to the development of sites in Bridport.
-They are not site specific, but contain principles that could inform approaches to Greenfield sites – previously undeveloped areas of land, such Vearse Farm on the edge of Bridport – but also more urban situations.
+These propositions from Assemble Studio set out initial ideas for a different approach to the development of sites in Bridport.
+They are not site specific, but contain principles that could inform approaches to Greenfield sites – previously undeveloped areas of land, such as Vearse Farm on the edge of Bridport – but also more urban situations.

 Our interest is in how we might adopt a different approach – one that enables more social and communal ways of living, which is kinder to the local and wider environment, which brings more local economic benefits and reflects specificity of place and culture, and which offers a level of variety and adaptability that can enable neighbourhoods and communities to meet future needs.